 - The NSHE Code requires that annual evaluations and progress-toward-tenure letters be taken into account during the tenure and promotion review.

-Early cases (those forwarded before a candidate has five years in rank) are expected to demonstrate not only that the faculty member has clearly met or exceeded our standards in all three areas of teaching, research/creative activity, and service, but also that there is a substantial probability for a continued high rate of quality scholarship/creative activity, teaching, and service.
+Early cases: (those forwarded before a candidate has five years in rank) are expected to demonstrate not only that the faculty member has clearly met or exceeded our standards in all three areas of teaching, research/creative activity, and service, but also that there is a substantial probability for a continued high rate of quality scholarship/creative activity, teaching, and service.
 Each department should have a clear mechanism, described in their bylaws, by which candidates can initiate early consideration and by which departments can determine whether to approve the candidate’s request.
 Approval for a non-mandatory review in no way commits the personnel committee, the department chair, or any other party to the review to making a positive recommendation.
 Nor does a decision to permit a non-mandatory review obligate candidates to go through with the review should they subsequently choose to wait until the completion of the full probationary period with a mandated sixth-year review.
-If the chair or department decides not to approve a candidate’s request for an early review, the matter is considered closed for that year.

 Candidates’ responsibilities and timeline for promotion and tenure